tdegrunt/jsonschema/README.md

 All formats are supported, phone numbers are expected to follow the [http://en.wikipedia.org/wiki/E.123](E.123) standard.

 ### Results
 The first error found will be thrown as an `Error` object if `options.throwError` is `true`.
 Otherwise all results will be appended to the `result.errors` array which also contains the success flag `result.valid`.

+If you want to exclude `instance` or `schema` from error you can use `options.includeInstance: false` and `options.includeSchema: false`.
+Useful when your schema or instance is too big or schema is documented somewhere else.

 ### Custom properties
 Specify your own JSON Schema properties with the validator.attributes property: